Rev. Trinity Ordona, Ph.D.To learn more, go to: www.innerbeautyhealing.us

-If I am describing you, my Self-Healing Meditation Program may help.
+If I am describing you, my e-course may help.
 I am an incest, rape and cult survivor.
 After many years of psychotherapy, I was functional and "holding it together" but at an internal plateau.
 I wanted more.
 I wanted to feel alive inside, be at peace within and do what I was meant to do on Earth.
 So I started meditation, psychic arts and other alternative healing therapies.
 Over the past 10 years, these experiences coalesced into my own self-healing practice that draws on Hindu chakra therapy, Buddhist meditation as well as applied kinesiology, visualization, guided imagery and psychic healing techniques from the West.
 Since 2003, I have been teaching these methods to let go of pent up old emotions through simple energy grounding, centering and clearing techniques.
 In my sessions, I share what has worked for me in my own self-healing work, teach you these simple techniques and practice them with you as you heal yourself.
 By using these methods, I believe you too can hear your own Inner Voice from that safe space within, find your own self-healing path and develop an approach that works for you

 Education, Training, Experience: